- What is a serviced office space?

 Looking for a new office, but not sure how much it should cost?
-Use our calculator to get an estimate!
+Use our Ultimate Office Cost Calculator to get an estimate!

 A serviced office, as with serviced apartments, is a workspace that can be rented on a flexible, short-term basis and offers inbuilt facilities such as clerical support, reception staff and WiFi.
 A tenant pays an all-in cost per desk each month and will typically sign for a term of 1-12 months.
 The office space is fitted out and designed to the specification of the provider, enabling a tenant to simply turn up and start working.